FICTION AND NONFICTION

 Submission: Applicants must be current residents of one of the five boroughs, and must remain in New York City for the entire year of the fellowship.
 Applicants can be of any age, but must be in the early stages of their careers as fiction writers.

 J. Anthony Lukas Work-in-Progress Award ($25,000)

 Submission: For an emerging or established writer of non-fiction.
 The cash prize helps an author work on and complete a major undertaking of nonfiction on a subject of U.S. constitutional or social interest.
 For writers already under contract only.

-Deadline: Check back February 2017
+Deadline: Check back in February 2020

 Radcliffe Institute Fellowships ($70,000)